 In the long term, therefore, nothing can be certain and the currency may ultimately benefit from prolonged political and economic concerns about the Euro zone, political concerns in the US, or indeed some future reversal of the current declining trend in UK interest rates.

 In the short term, however, it is hard to be bullish and there is a more obvious risk of further declines in the value of the currency.

 In view of this, we are recommending those needing to buy euros and USD in the coming months to do so as soon as possible, either spot or forward, rather than wait for better levels.
 An alternative strategy is to buy some currency now to decrease exposure to a potentially worse rate in the future and hope to buy the rest on a short-term rally.
 However, waiting can be costly in such a volatile market.
 On 24 June, for example, £10,000 would buy Euro 13,100.
 A very short time later it would buy only Euro 11,800, a difference of Euro 1,300.

 For those needing to convert foreign currency assets or receipts into sterling, there may yet be scope for better levels, but risk of short-term spikes, so this exposure needs to be carefully managed.

-Premier FX offers customer focused and bespoke support to individuals and companies with foreign currency exposures to help them manage currency risk and reduce exchange and currency transfer costs.
-Please contact us if we can be of any help with this.
+Currency exchange brokers offer customer focused and bespoke support to individuals and companies with foreign currency exposures to help them manage currency risk and reduce exchange and currency transfer costs.

 Related articles to currency exchange.